stevenbenner/stevenbenner.com/src/content/posts/2010-04-06-building-a-home-network-attached-storage-server-part-3-wrapping-up-and-product-reviews.md

 #### Gigabyte EP45-UD3R motherboard

-The first one I got was DOA, it would try to boot, fail and reboot over and over.
+The first one I got was <abbr title="Dead On Arrival">DOA</abbr>, it would try to boot, fail and reboot over and over.
 Apparently this was a common occurrence with these boards.
 The second one I got worked fine, however two of the CPU pins were slightly bent.
 I don’t know if it was something that happened at the factory or during shipping, but they were easily repaired with a pair of needle-nose pliers.
 Other than those issues the board has been working great.

 #### APC Back-UPS XS 1300 (second generation)